Signiant/signiant-project-gingo/readme.md

          uploadUrl: "submit_portal_name.mediashuttle.com", // The name of your submit portal for uploading
          downloadUrl: "share_portal_name.mediashuttle.com", // The name of your share portal for downloading
          expirationHours: 168, // Files can not be downloaded after 7 days
-         senderEmail: "sreynolds@signiant.com", // The user account the files will come from
+         senderEmail: "user@domain.com", // The user account the files will come from
          senderName: "Gingo One Admin", // The name of the user
          emailSubject: "Gingo One has new package available to download", // Email subject
          emailBody: "Click below to download the package:", // Email body
-         requestLinkUrl: "https://this_applications_url/request/" // This applications url and /request endpoint } // This application can service multiple workflows from same config ]
+         requestLinkUrl: "https://this_applications_url/request/", // This applications url and /request endpoint registrationKey=*yourSubmitPortalMetadataRegistrationKey* // Form Reg Key
+      } // This application can service multiple workflows from same config ]